 Homes are also taking a shorter length of time to sell across Adelaide than they were at the same time last year.
 A year ago, houses took an average of 70 days to sell and units 74 days.
 In June 2013 houses took an average of 56 days to sell and units took 54 days.

 The length of time it takes to sell a house in Perth has also improved over the year.
 Houses are currently taking an average of 49 days to sell and units 52 days.
 In June 2012 they were taking an average of 60 days and 59 days respectively.

-This is the Executive Summary of the full report.
-The rpdata Property Capital Markets Report - Summer 2013 includes:
+This is the Executive Summary from the Capital Markets Report - Spring 2013.
+The report includes: